Delta456/range/README.md

 ## Why

-`a..b` in V can only be in increasing order and not in negative order and it also lacks `step` which most people need or want.
+- `a..b` in V can only be in increasing order and not in negative order.
+- Lacks inbuilt `step` which most people need or want.
+- No support for `float`.

 ## Features